joelxr/pitaco/README.md

 Thanks to the Neovim community and all contributors for their support.

-A big thanks to [james1236/backseat.nvim](https://github.com/james1236/backseat.nvim) for inspiration and guidance.
+A big thanks to [james1236/backseat.nvim](https://github.com/james1236/backseat.nvim) for inspiration.